The Latin Presence in Classical Music

 It was during her years in London that she had the first opportunity to direct a small band of high school students.
 It was the St. Leonard’s Mayfield School Orchestra, which gave her access to the instruments, choral work and musical literature.
 Later, in Mexico City, she completed the curriculum of composition and piano at the Center for Research and Musical Studies of the Aztec capital.

-With the cycle completed, Alondra felt ready to undertake the work of a director: to translate into sounds the essence of what a composer wants to communicate, to transport the audiences to his time and display his aesthetics.
+With the cycle completed, Alondra felt ready to undertake the work of a director, translating into sounds the essence of what a composer wants to communicate, to transport the audiences to his time and display his aesthetics.
 Beethoven and Debussy, for example, aim at the same goal but do it through different paths.
 De la Parra guides us through those musical avenues.

-“The hardest thing about leading an orchestra, is to master the technique, establish a contact with the musicians and always try to polish oneself as a human being.
-You need a lot of will and determination if that’s what you want to do, “says the young director.
+“The hardest thing about leading an orchestra is to master the technique, establish a contact with the musicians and always try to polish oneself as a human being.
+You need a lot of will and determination if that’s what you want to do, “says the young conductor.

-The long hours of rehearsals and the rigor and discipline music requires have made Alondra de la Parra the extraordinary director she is today.
+The long hours of rehearsals and the commitment and tenacity music requires have made Alondra de la Parra the extraordinary orchestra director she is today.
 “Being a musician forces you to have discipline, which helps you organize your thoughts”, she says.
 “Having talent is not enough, success requires effort.”